alekator/PersonnelManagementSystem/README.md

 ### Logging
 - Logs every critical action (e.g., adding/deleting/updating data, database operations, and error handling) to a file for transparency and debugging.

-## Screenshots
-- (Add screenshots of the application here if needed)

-## Contribution
-Feel free to contribute to this project by submitting pull requests or raising issues for bug fixes and enhancements.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.